Amortized Inference for Correlated Discrete Choice Models via Equivariant Neural Networks: Problem Setup

-where $v_j$ is the deterministic (or systematic) utility that depends on observable characteristics, and $\epsilon_j$ is a centered random error capturing unobserved factors.
+The latent utilities decompose into deterministic and stochastic components: where $v_j$ is the deterministic (systematic) utility that depends on observable characteristics, and $\epsilon_j$ is a random error capturing unobserved factors.
 As explained in Section \ref{sec:intro}, the deterministic utility typically takes a linear form $v_j = \vec{x}_j^\top \vec{\beta}$, where $\vec{x}_j$ is a vector of alternative-specific attributes and $\vec{\beta}$ is a parameter vector to be estimated.